This application requests a five-year renewal of the predoctoral training program in demographic and

 Research (CCPR) at the University of California, Los Angeles (UCLA).
 CCPR is the primary center for

-research and training in demography and population at UCLA.
+research and training in population studies at UCLA.
 CCPR faculty are concentrated in Sociology, Economics,

-and Community Health Sciences, the three primary disciplines in which population scientists are trained
+and Community Health Sciences (CHS), the three primary disciplines in which population scientists are trained

 in the U.S., as well as in related fields, e.g., geography, public policy.
-Recent hiring of population
+Recent hiring of population scientists has

-in demographic and population studies.
-Accordingly, funding is requested for 6 predoctoral traineeships per
+demographic and population studies.
+Accordingly, funding is requested for 6 predoctoral traineeships per year,

-health demography and reflects the NICHD/PDB mission; and abundant resources for
+economic, social, and health demography and reflects the NICHD/PDB mission; and abundant resources for

 population research at UCLA.
 We seek to train the next generation of population scientists to carry out

 theoretically informed, methodologically sophisticated research on topics of contemporary relevance that relate

 to population studies.
-We have built an innovative curriculum in each of the three core departments, Sociology, Economics, and
+We have built an innovative curriculum in each of the three core departments, Sociology,

-For the renewal, we retain the existing features of the successful program, including a training seminar
+For the renewal, we retain the existing features of our successful program, including a training seminar

 with presentations by invited speakers, trainee proseminar, mentorship, and cross-disciplinary coursework.